heatherwang39/Used-Item-Trading-App/phase2/Design Patterns.md

 This design makes it particularly easy to add new TradeAlgorithms--all we need to do is to write code for the TradeAlgorithm, and then add its constructor into the factory and the enum file!

+####StatusFactory
+#####(By Robbert Liu)

+*Please refer to "Trade/TradeAlgorithm" under the Strategy Subheading to better understand TradeAlgorithms*

+The constructor of every Status is identical, and I wanted an extensible way to lower the dependency between the Status constructor and StatusStorage, which only needs to access Stati after they are created.

 ## Strategy: